No Bake Pumpkin Cheesecake Bars

 These are so easy to do!

-- Whip the cream into stiff peaks.
+Make the gingersnap crust and whip the cream into stiff peaks.

-- Gently fold the whipped cream into the cream cheese mixture.
+Gently fold the whipped cream into the cream cheese mixture.

-- Pour into the prepared crust and refrigerate until firm.
+Pour into the prepared crust and refrigerate until firm.

 You will love how easy and delicious these are!
 For more details on how to make these no bake cheesecake bars, please see the recipe card at the end of the post.